 With great power comes great responsibility.
-We've created a post called "Push Notifications: The App Marketer’s Guide to Sending Better Push" which will walk you through seven considerations to think about for sending effective notifications.
+We’ve created a post called “Push Notifications Explained: The Beginners Guide” which will walk you through seven considerations to think about for sending effective notifications.

 Below are a couple of different styles of push notifications that you should make yourself familiar with.